 - Customization and Flexibility: One-size-fits-all is no longer acceptable.
 E-store owners wish for a platform that can be tailored to represent their brand accurately and offer a unique customer experience.

-- Mobile Optimization: With a significant chunk of online shopping happening on mobile devices, it’s essential for e-store platforms to be mobile-responsive and offer a seamless shopping experience.
+- Mobile Optimization: With a significant chunk of online shopping happening on mobile devices, e-store platforms must be mobile-responsive and offer a seamless shopping experience.

 - Security: Trust is paramount.
 Owners expect robust security features to protect customer data and transactions.